Prepare for Arrival

 - Cars on Campus

 First year students are allowed to keep cars on campus.
 All cars must be registered with campus safety during Autumn Term.
-The parking permit is $120.00 and will guarantee you parking for one school year.
+The parking permit is $120 for the year.

 Transportation Off Campus